collabnix/dockerlabs/kubernetes/README.md

 - What is Kubernetes & Why is it damn popular ?
 - Explain where kubernetes fits ?
-- How is Kubernetes different from Docker ?
+- How is Kubernetes different from Docker Swarm ?
-- Demystify Kubernetes Underlying Technology
+- Demystifying Kubernetes Underlying Technology
 - Architecture of Kubernetes
 - Evolution of Kubernetes Release